The girl told you that you should check out the restaurant, having enjoyed the experience she had when she was there last.

 Vague statements are not typically indicative of true interest.

-They are said in passing.
+They are vague and said in passing.

-A less vague statement would have boded better.
+A less vague statement bodes better.

-If she had said something like, “Next Friday, we should check out that restaurant I told you about.”
+Saying something like, “Next Friday, we should check out that restaurant I told you about.”

 That date is next Friday.